VPRLab/ModifierDataset/README.md

 ## How to obtain vulnerable contracts?

 For ethics considerations, we would not disclose the details of the vulnerabilities as we declared in the paper.
 However, to facilitate the comparison with `SoMo`, we make the vulnerable contract list **on request**.
-Please send an email to the corresponding author for the request.
+Please send an email to the first and corresponding authors for the request.